England reduce India to 204-6 in fifth Test with Gus Atkinson, Josh Tongue in wickets before Chris Woakes injury scare

 Unfortunately, the rain could not be avoided.

-Wet weather shaved the final seven minutes off the opening session and returned 30 minutes after the afternoon's action finally began at 3pm, leading to another delay until an uninterrupted final two hours and 45 minutes commenced at 4.45pm.
+Wet weather shaved the final seven minutes off the opening session and returned 30 minutes after the afternoon action finally began at 3pm, leading to another delay until an uninterrupted final two hours and 45 minutes from 4.45pm.

 The second pause came shortly after Atkinson had run out India skipper Shubman Gill (21) with a direct hit - the England quick fielding off his own bowling and striking middle stump as the tourists attempted a single that was never on and slipped to 83-3.